Ground Penetrating Radar (GPR) is widely accepted to be one of the most reliable methods of detecting and mapping underground utilities.

 (See our page Ground Penetrating Radar vs. Electromagnetic Location for further information.)

 PAS128 provides guidance for the specification of a utility survey, how it should be performed, and the deliverables which should be produced.
 Most utility surveys within the UK are specified in accordance with PAS128.

 In order to be compliant with PAS128, all utility surveys should incorporate GPR.
 At KB GPR Surveys we are specialists in GPR, we offer a GPR utility survey service where we provide the GPR portion of the survey to which you can add your own EML results.

-(See our page What is PAS128 page for further information about PAS128.)
+(See our page What is PAS128 for further information about PAS128.)

 GPR Utility Survey Results

-The deliverable from a GPR utility survey will usually take the form of a drawing and a report (where necessary), with the drawing providing the bulk of the information.
-For smaller surveys, we can provide on-site mark out where the locations of utilities are detected and marked on the ground using temporary paint.
-Please see the gallery for some examples of our work.
+The deliverable from a GPR utility survey will usually take the form of a drawing and a report.
+For smaller surveys, it can be more appropriate to detect the locations of utilities on site and mark them on the ground using temporary paint.